syncfusion-content/uwp-docs/uwp/Pivot-Chart/Common/Theming.md

 ---
 layout: post
-title: Theming in UWP Pivot Chart control | Syncfusion
+title: Theming in UWP Pivot Chart | Syncfusion®
-description: Learn here all about Theming support in Syncfusion® UWP Pivot Chart (SfPivotChart) control and more.
+description: Theming in the UWP Pivot Chart applies consistent visual styles to chart elements, enabling customized appearance and enhanced presentation.
 platform: uwp
 control: SfPivotChart
 documentation: ug
 ---

-# Theming in UWP Pivot Chart (SfPivotChart)
+# Theming in UWP Pivot Chart

 Theming is the process of applying particular settings to visual elements of the control.
 Following built-in themes are supported in the SfPivotChart control.